RobinLinus/coins-legacy/bitcoin-lite-network.md

   <img src="assets/spv-proof.png" width="80%" alt="SPV proof">
 </p>

 Output paths correspond naturally to SPV proofs.
-This is easy to see: To verify an SPV proof one needs to know its block header within the best chain, this corresponds to a `block_index`.
+This is easy to see: To verify an SPV proof one needs to know its block header within the best chain – this corresponds to a `block_index`.
 The Merkle path corresponds to a `transaction_index` and the transaction itself proves the `output_index`.

 A SPV proof proves an output path's output.